 Felines 1st is based in Crawley and is entirely run by volunteers.
-We are able to rehome cats within a 20 mile radius of the charity.
 Please note that we will be following strict procedures to ensure your safety, the safety of Felines 1st volunteers, and the welfare of cats in our care during the coronavirus pandemic.

 Some of the cats in our care may not yet be on our website.
 Details on how to adopt a rescue kitten/cat can be found below the cat photos.
 We receive many more enquiries about adopting cats, than we currently have in care.
 We appreciate your patience as we work through these applications.
 If we are unable to match you with your perfect feline companion immediately, you can ask to be put on a waiting list, and we will contact you if a suitable cat becomes available.

-We have many cats and kittens in need of new loving homes – all with a unique story and their own individual personalities.
+Our cats and kittens in search of new loving homes all have their own unique story and individual personalities.
 If you are looking to adopt a cat please follow the steps outlined below so we can help you to find your perfect feline companion.